dude0413/LucidDreamingBot/README.md

 # LucidDreamingBot
-This bot will look for when plebs ask if they had a lucid dream and will answer a specfic paragraph to the post (RedditBot).
+This bot will look for when plebs ask certain, recurring questions when it comes to lucid dreaming and will answer a specfic paragraph to the post (RedditBot).
 No copying plez.

 UPDATES:

-v1.0: made bot
+v1.0: made the basic framework for the bot.

 v1.1: added variables for some of the submissions arguments